How I Saved $960 Per Year On My Cell Phone Bill

 OK, so I am saving money each month, but how did I do it.
 Let me explain in a little more detail on how I am saving money on my cell phone bill.

 With many of the lower cost services, you have the option of bringing your own phone.
 Since our phones were locked to Verizon, we had to look for different phones.
 While this looks to be expensive, it doesn’t have to be.
-While on Verizon, I decided to try out Straight Talk and has a good experience.
+While on Verizon, I decided to try out Straight Talk and had a good experience.
 I was using their bring your own phone (BYOP) service with a different phone number and just forwarding my regular number to the new one.
+You can also just get a Google Voice number and use that as your main number and try different services without porting your number out.
+It makes it much easier.

 When I first got the service, I picked up a used Samsung Galaxy Nexus phone on eBay.
 It only cost me $190, which is much less than paying for a brand new phone.
 The phone was not locked to any carrier and I could use it on any GSM carrier.
 It was a good deal.

 As stated earlier, I was trying out Straight Talk on my own just to see how it did.
 My Straight Talk service was using the AT&T towers, which worked well in our area.
-The service was great and cost me $45/month.
-A few months ago, I was given the opportunity to try out Walmart Family Mobile.
+The service was great and cost me $45/month plus tax.
+Last year, I was given the opportunity to try out Walmart Family Mobile.
 It uses the T-Mobile towers.
 Now, some will say that T-Mobile is not good, but it works very well in our area and that is what I care about.
-Yes, there might be some travel concerns with the network, but since I don’t do a lot of traveling, we are good now.
-If we do encounter issues, we don’t have any contracts and can switch to a different carrier.
+Yes, there might be some travel concerns with the network, but since I don’t do a lot of traveling, we were good.

 After trying out Walmart Family Mobile for a few months, I convinced my wife to switch from Verizon.
 The reason why I chose Family Mobile was because they offer a $5 monthly discount for each additional line.
 For the first line, you are charged $39.88.
 The second line is charged $34.88.